act-rules/act-rules.github.io/_rules/explicit-SVG-image-has-name-7d6734.md

 #### Passed Example 1

-The `svg` element has an explicit role of `img` and an accessible name from the `title` element that does not contain only whitespace.
+The `svg` element has an explicit role of `img` and an accessible name from the `title` element that is not empty.

 ```html
 <p>How many circles are there?</p>